Secluded seven bedroom Manor House set in 4.5 acres of private parkland

 There is always plenty to do in Norfolk from Steam train rides (Sheringham, Holt and Wroxham), Crabbing (Cromer, Blakeney, Wells and Brancaster Staithe), Seal colony visits (Blakeney, Morston and Wells), Beaches and Boating all around, Arts and Antique perusing (Holt), helicopter rides (Norwich airport) to name a few.

-Bessingham Manor is approx. 7 miles from the beautiful Georgian town of Holt, 5 miles from Sheringham, 6 miles from Cromer and 9 miles from Aylsham.
+Bessingham Manor is approximately 7 miles from the beautiful Georgian town of Holt, 5 miles from Sheringham, 6 miles from Cromer and 9 miles from Aylsham.
 There are supermarkets including Tesco that will deliver to Bessingham.

 Norwich and the airport are only 20 miles away.
-Norwich city has all that you would expect in entertainment, leisure and shopping activities spectrum.
+Norwich City has all that you would expect in entertainment, leisure and shopping activities spectrum.